-There is an interface library, called xscheme
+There is an interface library, called xscheme, distributed with

 MIT Scheme and GNU Emacs, which facilitates running Scheme as a